cnohilly/ecommerce-backend/README.md

 Much of the code in this project was supplied and can be seen here: [starter code](https://github.com/coding-boot-camp/fantastic-umbrella)

-Video demonstration will be added in the near future.
+Video demonstration can be found here: [E-Commerce Back End Demo](https://www.youtube.com/watch?v=zhKH6oT9lG0)

 ## User Story